Rishi Sunak denies people feel betrayed by wavering over future of HS2

 “Government is always making sure that we get value for money out of everything we do,” he told the city’s local BBC radio station.

+He insisted he is “always listening” to different opinions on the matter, while emphasising his focus on “making the right long-term decisions for the country”.

+The Prime Minister shrugged off concerns his indecision over HS2 is damaging investment, talking up other measures to boost business such as freeports.

-The Prime Minister noted “there are spades in the ground” to build phase one of HS2 between Birmingham and Old Oak Common in the capital’s western suburbs.
+The Prime Minister many times noted during the various interviews “there are spades in the ground” to build phase one of HS2 between Birmingham and Old Oak Common in the capital’s western suburbs.

-Asked about the practicality of a station six miles to the west of central London, Mr Sunak insisted “the connections to most London destinations are very strong”.
+Fending off criticism over terminating the line six miles to the west of central London, instead of at Euston, Mr Sunak said Old Oak Common is a “world-class station” with “fantastic” connections to most London destinations.

+“I don’t think it’s right to talk down Old Oak Common in any way shape or form,” he told BBC London.

 Challenged over the “mess” of the rail network in the North, Mr Sunak acknowledged there are “challenges” which he blamed on the Covid-19 pandemic.